Skip to main content

 pharmacist

-• Once you're ready to place the drops, tilt your head back and look up.
-Then, pull your lower eyelid down to form a pocket with one hand.
-Take the olopatadine (Pataday) bottle and give yourself a drop using the other hand.
-After, close your eye and press one finger to the inner corner of your eye by the nose and press lightly for 1 minute.
+• How to use olopatadine (Pataday): When you're ready, tilt your head slightly back and look up.
+Then, gently pull your bottom eyelid down with one hand.
+Hold the eye drop bottle just above the eye with the other hand.
+Then, put 1 drop of medication into the pocket of the lower eyelid.
+After, close your eye and press a finger to the inside corner of your eye and press lightly for a few minutes.

-• If you're using olopatadine (Pataday) at the same time as other eye drops, wait at least 5 minutes between each drop to give your eyes time to absorb each medication.
+• If you need to use olopatadine (Pataday) with other eye medications, wait at least 5 minutes between each one.
+This gives your eye enough time to fully absorb each medication.

 warnings-icon